JuliaDocs/DemoCards.jl/docs/src/quickstart.md

          sitename = "Awesome demos")
 ```

+!!! info

+    🚧 `cardtheme` is currrently at its draft stage.
+It simply copies an
+    existing css file and returns you a path to it.

-After it's set up, you can now focus on contributing more demos.
-For other
+After it's set up, you can now focus on contributing more demos and leave
-works, you can leave it to `DemoCards.jl` :D
+other works to `DemoCards.jl`.

-Check the [Simplest Demopage](@ref simplest_demopage) to see how this page
+Check the [Simplest Demopage](@ref simplest_demopage) to see what this page
-looks with the minimal configuration.
+looks like with the minimal configuration.

 ## What DemoCards.jl does

 The pipeline of [`makedemos`](@ref DemoCards.makedemos) is:

-1. analyze the structure of your demo folder and extracts configuration information
+1. analyze the structure of your demo folder and extracts supplementary configuration information
-2. copy assets without processing
+2. copy "`assets`" folder without processing
 3. preprocess demo files and save it
 4. process and save cover images